-Further, we provided more information on the areas and the level of contamination and contaminants that posed the biggest challenges within our environment, and the kind of remediation support we required, and we queried them on their ability to provide more support for remediating these contaminated sites, and training for our workers that conduct the contaminated area cleanup work, and Nunavummiut who will work can be provided safety training for conducting this cleanup work, in order to work in a safe manner.
+Also, we provided more information on the areas and the level of contamination and contaminants that posed the greatest challenges with our environment and the kind of remediation support we required.
+We also asked them about their ability to provide more support for remediating these contaminated sites, as well as training for our employees who will conduct the contaminated area cleanup work.
+Nunavummiut who will work can be provided safety training for conducting this cleanup work in order to work in a safe manner.